MENU

 Downtown

-The Greenwich’s Exterior Nears Completion at 125 Greenwich Street in Financial District, Manhattan
+The Greenwich Nears Completion at 125 Greenwich Street in Financial District, Manhattan

-The fourth-tallest building on our year-end construction countdown is The Greenwich, a 912-foot-tall residential skyscraper at 125 Greenwich Street in Manhattan’s Financial District.
-Designed by Rafael Viñoly Architects and developed by Fortress Investment Group, Bilgili, and Bizzi & Partners, the 88-story structure will yield 273 condominium units designed by March & White (MAWD) and marketed by Douglas Elliman Marketing Development.
-Homes will range from studios to three-bedroom layouts with pricing starting at $1.15 million.
-Time Square Construction and Plaza Construction are the general contractors for the property, which is located at the corner of Greenwich and Thames Streets, just south of the World Trade Center complex and Liberty Park.
+At number five on our year-end countdown of the tallest construction projects in New York is The Greenwich by Rafael Viñoly, a 912-foot-tall residential skyscraper at 125 Greenwich Street in Manhattan’s Financial District.
+Designed by Rafael Viñoly Architects and developed by Fortress Investment Group, Bilgili, and Bizzi & Partners, the 88-story structure will yield 272 condominium units in studio to three-bedroom layouts.
+The property is located at the corner of Greenwich and Thames Streets, just south of Liberty Park and the World Trade Center complex.

 Read More